 \subsection{Relational semantics of extensional resource terms}

-Each syntactic sort of expressions will correspond with a specific sort of types: \begin{itemize} \item value expressions will be typed with elements of $\RelTypes$; \item bag terms with elements of $\MfOf{\RelTypes}$; \item stream terms with elements of $\SsOf{\RelTypes}$; \item base terms with a single, newly introduced base type $\basetype$. \end{itemize} The underlying idea is that a value expression of type $\rtypeA=\tuple{\rbagA_i}_{i\in\N}$ expects a sequence of bags $\strA=\tuple{\bagA_i}_{i\in\N}$ with $\bagA_i$ of type $\rbagA_i$ to produce a successful interaction (of type $\basetype$).
+Each syntactic category of expressions will correspond to a specific category of types: \begin{itemize} \item value expressions will be typed with elements of $\RelTypes$; \item bag terms with elements of $\MfOf{\RelTypes}$; \item stream terms with elements of $\SsOf{\RelTypes}$; \item base terms with a single, newly introduced base type $\basetype$. \end{itemize}

+The underlying idea is that a value expression of type $\rtypeA=\tuple{\rbagA_i}_{i\in\N}$ expects a sequence of bags $\strA=\tuple{\bagA_i}_{i\in\N}$ with $\bagA_i$ of type $\rbagA_i$ to produce a successful interaction (of type $\basetype$).
 Although the types are incidentally taken from the same set $\RelTypes=\SsOf{\RelTypes}$, the intuitive meaning of typing for value expressions and for stream terms is thus quite different.
-To fit this intuition, we redefine $\RelTypes$ simply to be able to distinguish between $\RelTypes$ and $\SsOf{\RelTypes}$: we believe this will clarify the presentation, although all the remaining of the paper might be carried out identically without this notational trick.
+To fit this intuition, we redefine $\RelTypes$ simply to be able to distinguish between $\RelTypes$ and $\SsOf{\RelTypes}$: we believe this will clarify the presentation, although the remainder of this section might be carried out identically without this notational trick.